hacs/frontend/PULL_REQUEST.md

 ## Testing Performed

-- [x] Tested with backend support (requires backend PR #4965)
+- [x] Tested with backend support
-- [x] Tested fallback behavior (repository without language-specific README)
+- [x] Tested fallback behavior
 - [x] Tested language change detection
 - [x] Tested with various BCP47 language codes (de-DE, en-US, fr, etc.)
-- [x] Verified backward compatibility (works without backend support)
+- [x] Verified backward compatibility

 ## Notes

 - This PR only implements the frontend changes.
-The backend must be updated separately to fully enable the feature.
+The backend must be updated separately (PR #4965).
-- The implementation requires backend support for the `language` parameter.
-If the backend doesn't support it, the parameter will be ignored and `README.md` will be returned.
 - Repository maintainers are not required to provide multilingual READMEs - this is an opt-in feature.
-- This PR is related to backend PR #4965: https://github.com/hacs/integration/pull/4965